- •

 Can you get from Santorini to Crete (All Ports) by ferry?

 Yes, ferries operate between Santorini and Crete (All Ports), providing convenient travel options.
-The route is served by Seajets, Blue Star Ferries ferry companies, with an average travel time of 3h 57min.
-Ferries are available weekly and arrive at Heraklion, Crete - Sitia, Crete - Rethymno, Crete ports.
+The route is served by Seajets, Blue Star Ferries ferry companies, with an average travel time of 3h 45min.
+Ferries are available seasonally and arrive at Heraklion, Crete - Sitia, Crete - Rethymno, Crete ports.

 How far is Crete (All Ports) by ferry from Santorini?